geoflows/dclaw-apps/GoldBasin/goldbasin_example/readme.md

     flow_colormap = z_eta;
 end
 ```
-modify the `flow_colormaps` defined in `setprob.m` to your liking.
-Note that the colormaps are used for a discrete or 'binned' scalebar, set in `afterframe.m`:
+You can modify the `flow_colormaps` chosen or defined in `setprob.m` to your liking.
+Note that the colormaps are used for a discrete or 'binned' scalebar, which is issued in `afterframe.m`:
 ```
 hcbar = colorbar_discrete(flow_colormap,hsurf.Parent);